Written by

 As previously mentioned, leather sofas are easy to clean and very durable against punctures and tears.
 However, they are somewhat susceptible to scratches and will have a longer lifespan if they are conditioned regularly to keep them from drying and cracking.
 There are many products available to help you do this easily, though it is an additional cost to absorb.
 As for the scratches, many don’t mind this as they tend to naturally blend in with the ageing of a leather sofa without detracting from the piece.

 Many people have a natural preference for fabrics as a surface to sit on.
-They are warm to touch and their soft textures make them inviting to the eye.
+They are warm to the touch and their soft textures make them inviting to the eye.
 They can also be firm or plush so you can easily find one to your liking.
 In terms of maintenance, they are easy to clean with quick vacuuming and those with removable covers can simply be washed in a washing machine.

 A lot of fabrics have strong fade-resistant qualities which make them well-suited to indoor environments where there is a strong presence of natural light.
 As another bonus, they can also help improve the acoustics in a room, absorbing sound and dampening noise.
 This is particularly helpful in shared spaces like entertainment and living rooms.